Astronomers Strike Gravitational Gold In Colliding Neutron Stars

 Less than 11 hours after the gravitational-wave detectors sounded the alarm, astronomers had their first glimpse of this never-before-seen event involving the neutron stars.

-The Carnegie team worked quickly to make observations, because they only had about an hour until this spot was no longer visible in the sky.
+The Carnegie team worked quickly to make observations, because it had only about an hour until this spot was no longer visible in the sky.
 "It was probably the most surreal experience of my professional career.
 It was just completely unexpected, out of the blue," Shappee says.

 Other groups were searching, too, with other telescopes.